K\'arm\'an vortex street for the generalized surface quasi-geostrophic equation: Abstract

 \section{Abstract}

-We study the existence of $x_2$-directional periodic traveling-wave solutions for the generalized surface quasi-geostrophic (gSQG) equation, known as von K\'arm\'an vortex street.
-These solutions are of $C^1$ type, and obtained by studying a semiliner problem on typical period.
-By a variational characterization to solutions, we also show the relation of vortex size, traveling speed and street width.
-In particular, the vortices with positive and negative intensity have equal or unequal scaling size in our construction, which constitutes the regularization for two kinds of $x_2$-directional K\'arm\'an point vortex street.
+We are concerned with the existence of periodic travelling-wave solutions for the generalized surface quasi-geostrophic (gSQG) equation(including incompressible Euler equation), known as von K\'arm\'an vortex street.
+These solutions are of $C^1$ type, and are obtained by studying a semilinear problem on an infinite strip whose width equals to the period.
+By a variational characterization of solutions, we also show the relationship between vortex size, travelling speed and street structure.
+In particular, the vortices with positive and negative intensity have the same or different scaling size in our construction, which constitutes the regularization for K\'arm\'an point vortex street.